SAIL2CGEN/cgen-binutils-example/README.md

 5. Run CGEN for lm32 architecture
     - Go to opcodes directory and generate new files for Binutils targeting lm32 architecture
         ```
-        cd ../opcodes
+        cd ./opcodes
         make stamp-lm32
         ```
-    - You should see the following in the output messages
+    - You should see the following in the output messages when completed
         ```
         Generating lm32-desc.h ...
         Generating lm32-desc.c ...